The Sullivans: The John Sullivan Story

 The John Sullivan Story is a 1979 telefilm spin off from the series.
 It was used to explain what happened to John Sullivan in the years in which he went missing on the show.
 It was first shown on GTV9 Melbourne and TCN9 Sydney on Sunday 5 August 1979.

 It was to be the first of a series of films based on characters from the show though due to moderate ratings the idea was shelved making it the only official TV film spin-off from the series.

-Plot
+Premise

 After his troopship is sunk in 1941, John Sullivan is saved by Yugoslav Chetniks, whose leader Marko forces John to travel with him up through Greek Macedonia to a village where he has to practice as a doctor.
 He saves the life of a Jewish girl, Nadia, with whom he falls in love.

 John is then captured by the Gestapo but escapes.
 He meets British Special Operations Executive (SOE) agents Major Barrington and Captain Meg Fulton.
 He goes to live with the Partisans.
 John leaves Yugoslavia.

+Production

+According to Alan Hardy, who was an executive at Crawfords at the time:

+We developed the story in order to come up with a backstory which would justify Grace Sullivan leaving.
+Lorraine Bayley, who played Grace, wanted out.
+What if John Sullivan was alive… and screenwriter Brian Wright came up with the idea that John had been rescued from a shipwreck by the Partisans in Yugoslavia and had information but was injured and only his mother might be able to get him to remember.
+It was such a good story that we did it as a television movie shown on a Sunday night as the next ep in the series.
+David Stevens was to direct and one of his favourite ever actors was the dashing Ronald Lewis.
+He was cast on that basis but arrived, much to everyone’s shock and horror, a broken-down drunk with a drunk wife.
+No longer the handsome young Welshman.
+Somehow, he staggered unimpressively through it, went back to the UK and never worked again.